Chapter 1

 ‘Bejayzus daughter, tell us what happened.’
 Dermot’s face reddened with angry unbelief.

 ‘I am Da, this ain’t easy.’
-Colleen took a colossal breath, turning to look at her sister for courage and then at the four men around the table.
+Colleen took a colossal breath, turning to glance at her sister for courage and then at the four men around the table.

 Mary squeezed her hand.
 ‘We need to know, Colleen.
 Tell us more.’
 Already, Mary was visualising her mother’s body, dead, lying amidst rubble and debris, people stepping over her, tripping on a brick, trying not to fall and touch someone whose life was expunged.

 ‘I knew where Ma was staying.
-As I said that area experienced the heaviest impact.
-I was searching everywhere, and a wee boy pointed at a body.
-I couldn’t believe it, it was our Ma.’
+That area was the most heavily affected, as I mentioned.
+I searched everywhere, and then a wee boy pointed at the body.
+To my disbelief, it was our Ma.’

-‘I put my head on her chest and whispered secrets, things I was going to tell her today.
+‘I placed my head on her chest and quietly confided secrets, the things I had planned to tell her today.
 It rained.
-My tears were like raindrops.’
+My tears fell like raindrops.’
 She paused, remembering how the boy had touched her shoulder and pointed.
-Only then had she seen that brick boulders lying on her mother’s body had sliced her legs off.
-She had told her tales of woe to the top half of Ma’s body, the cosy chest she had lain on as a child, the place she’d felt protected.
-She couldn’t tell her family this truth.
+It was at that moment she noticed the brick boulders had sliced her mother’s legs off.
+Her tales of misery had been recounted to the upper portion of Ma’s body, the familiar chest that had provided her with security in her youth, the refuge where she had sought protection.
+She was unable to reveal this truth to her family.

 ‘Then what?’
 Dermot squeaked.

-This was the question Colleen feared the most.
+This was Colleen’s most dreaded question.
 She’d known she would have to fabricate the account.
 Mary would never manage the details.
-Da would never cope knowing the truth that soldiers had told her that without cranes, no one could lift the boulder off Ma’s legs, and that they had started to collect the dead to carry to a mass grave.
-In a muffled voice, Colleen looked down at a random scratch on the table as the words stumbled out, ‘She’s gone.’
+Da was incapable of dealing with the truth that soldiers had unveiled to her.
+They said that without cranes, the boulder on Ma’s legs couldn’t be lifted, and they were gathering the dead to bury them in a mass grave.
+Colleen, in a hushed tone, directed her gaze towards a random scratch on the table and quietly admitted, ‘She’s gone.’

-Her father screamed his cry, ‘Mary, Mother of God, why Colleen, why?
+Her father cried out in anguish, ‘Mary, Mother of God, why Colleen, why?
 How can she be gone?
-Where is me Bridget lying?
+Where is my Bridget lying?
 Tell me, daughter, where?’

 Colleen watched the family strain to hear her reply.
 ‘I don’t know Da.
 I just dunno.’
 It was a horrible truth.

 Dermot’s rage exploded.
-This uncertainty was incomprehensible.
-Anger overtook grief.
-He screamed his wrath.
+It was impossible to comprehend this state of uncertainty.
+Grievance gave way to anger.
+A scream of fury escaped him.
 ‘That can’t be true.
 Daughter, tell me it ain’t true.
-Who took ’er body away?
-Who cleansed her and released her spirit?’
+Who took her body away?
+Who cleaned her and released her spirit?’

-Dermot, gasping for air, wishing for shared air, repeated his question, with each word forced out.
-‘Colleen, where is me wife’s body?’
+Dermot gasped for air, yearning for a shared breath, as he painfully repeated his question.
+‘Colleen, where is my wife’s body?’

-‘I’ve told ya Da, them British soldiers took her away.
-Sure, they were considerate in doing so.
+‘I’ve told you Da, British soldiers took her away.
+They were considerate when they did that.
 It is what it is.’
 Colleen’s brave front wavered.

 ‘Did you give her a kiss from me?’

-‘Sure, I did, Mary pet,’ she shuddered, remembering warm lips to cold skin as she watched the soldiers remove the part of her body where her head, brain and heart once resided, as well as those bodily parts that had given birth to her and her siblings, all the sensual components that made her Mammy fully human.
-She would not tell anyone the whole truth that they only took her top half.
+‘Sure, I did, pet.’
+Colleen trembled, recalling the soldiers taking away the parts of her body that once held her Ma’s head, brain and heart, as well as the sensual organs that gave life to her and her siblings, stripping away everything that made her mother fully human.
+She would never disclose the truth that they left with only her top half.
 That was too much agony to share.
-All her life, she would bear that fact alone, as well as the unnerving sight of legs cut off, sticking out under a monstrous concrete boulder.
+For the rest of her life, she would be burdened with that fact and haunted by the disturbing sight of legs protruding from beneath a colossal concrete boulder.

 Colleen’s head drooped in confession.
 ‘Da, I dunno where they took her body.’

 ‘Christ Almighty, no, no, no,’ and their father stomped outside in the lashing rain, forgetting to console or hug his children.
-He had lost a beloved wife.
+He had lost his beloved wife.
 They had lost their treasured mother.
-This was an unbearable bereavement.
+The loss was an unbearable bereavement.

-Norms of manliness disappeared as Padraig cried, ‘Oh Mammy, no, I want me Mammy.’
+Norms of manliness disappeared as Padraig cried, ‘Oh Mammy, no, I want my Mammy.’
 There was no mother to comfort him.

 Ronan tried to restrain his tears, before muttering, ‘How will we manage?
 How will Da cope?
-How will any of us survive without our Ma?’
-His eyes were too wet to stop the tears from cascading.
-This was the first time his younger brothers had witnessed him crying.
+How will any of us endure without our beloved Ma?’
+His eyes overflowed with tears, unable to be contained.
+It was the first time his younger brothers had ever seen him weep.

-Niall, looking up at Ronan and answered.
-‘We’ll struggle every day,’ and his whimpers were indistinct sounds of pathos.
-He had never lost a mother before.
+Niall, looking up at Ronan, answered, ‘we’ll struggle every day,’ and his whimpers were indistinct sounds of pathos.
+He had never lost a mother.

-At this question, Colleen experienced a sharp pang of guilt.
-He had been a peculiar companion in heartache, and she hadn’t even asked him his name.
-‘I dunno love, overnight, he was probably left an orphan.’
+This question elicited a sharp pang of guilt in Colleen.
+He had been a strange companion in pain, and she hadn’t even bothered to inquire about his name.
+‘I dunno love.
+Overnight, he was probably left an orphan.’

 She whispered to her siblings, ‘I wish our Ma hadn’t gone to Belfast.
-I wonder what she was buying for my birthday.
+I’m curious about what she bought me for my birthday.
 I’ll hate my birthday forever.
 I’m never gonna celebrate it.’
 The smack of this statement stung hard.
 Mary loved festivities.

-Mary looked up.
+Mary raised her head to observe.
 ‘I think my heart has just broken.’
 Her brothers nodded and cried noisy, masculine sobs.
-Colleen walked outside, breathing deeply, letting her grief flit across the paddocks.
+With deep breaths, Colleen walked outside, allowing her grief to flutter over the paddocks.